Clifford the Big Red Dog (2019 TV series): Controversy

 Samantha's two mothers caused the series to be controversial among anti-LGBT crowds.
-In May 2023, the Governor of Oklahoma, Kevin Stitt, vetoed a measure to provide state funding to Oklahoma Educational Television Authority for three years, due to their broadcasting of Clifford (and of Work It Out Wombats!, which also features same-sex parents) and the claims that it is "overly sexualizing" kids.
-The characters in question are adults.
+In May 2023, the Governor of Oklahoma, Kevin Stitt, vetoed a measure to provide state funding to Oklahoma Educational Television Authority for three years, due to their broadcasting of Clifford (and of Work It Out Wombats!, which also features same-sex parents).
+Stitt claims that it is "overly sexualizing" kids.

 Broadcast

 The first seven episodes of Clifford the Big Red Dog were released on Amazon Prime Video on December 6, 2019, while PBS Kids began airing the series the next day.